athielenhaus/Handwriting-Recognition-with-Tensorflow/README.md

 - for Website Development and Model Deployment: Javascript, HTML, CSS, Tensorflow.js, OpenCV

 ## Model Creation:
 For this project, a prepared dataset of 70,000 images of handwritten digits was used.
 The dataset already includes a training set (60,000 images) and test set (10,000 images).
-The data is provided in CSV format.
+The data was provided in CSV format.

 The steps taken included: